 This place focuses on serving local and fresh ingredients with good health in mind.
 So when I saw acai on the menu, i knew I had to give it a try.

 Little did I know what a treat I was in for, it was delicious!
 Perfectly balanced, not too sweet but very flavorful, it hit the spot.
-Likewise, most of the dishes coming out of the kitchen looked tantalizing and I made a note to return for more during my next trip to the north shore.
+Likewise, most of the dishes coming out of the kitchen looked amazing and I made a note to return for more during my next trip to the north shore.

 Kahuku Farms